devartgr/joomla-devart-exts/README.md

 - No external libraries
 - Minimal frontend impact
-- CDN / Cloudflare friendly
+- CDN and Cloudflare friendly
-- Optional caching per feature
+- Compatible with Joomla Page Cache
-- Suitable for high-traffic sites
+- Designed for high-traffic production environments

+---

+## Recommended Cache Setup

+For production sites using Joomla Page Cache:

+- Joomla Page Cache: ON
+- Joomla Gzip Page Compression: OFF if server or CDN compression is already enabled
+- Server or Cloudflare compression: ON

+This avoids double-compression issues while keeping cached pages fast.

 ---